atomist/antlr/README.md

 ```
 Returned matches are updatable after project flushing.

-## SPI: Integrating with other ANTLR grammars
+## SPI: Supporting other ANTLR grammars
-This project includes support for Java using the [Java ANTLR grammar](../src/tree/ast/antlr/java/Java.g4).
+This project includes support for parsing Java using the [Java ANTLR grammar](../src/tree/ast/antlr/java/Java.g4).

+There are [many available ANTLR grammars](https://github.com/antlr/grammars-v4), and the same approach can be used with most of them, making it possible to work with their ASTs in a consistent manner with Atomist.

-To add support for other grammars, perform the following steps:
+To add support for another grammar, perform the following steps:

 - Use the ANTLR CLI to generate the necessary files from the grammar.
 Modify the `antlr4ts` script in `package.json` to work with your grammar, then put the generated files in the appropriate directory.
 (You may need to reorder some of the generated code to eliminate forward references to ensure compilatation.
 If you are using `tslint` you may need to disable it for the generated sources.)
 - Create an instance of `FileParser` to work with your grammar.
 Use `TreeBuildingListener` to do the work of building an Atomist `TreeNode` from the ANTLR parse tree.